david-garcia-garcia/windowscontainers/sqlserver2022k8s/readme.md

 * Deploys the backup summary table and populating job using SbsDeployDbBackupInfo

-* Setups the newrelic identity in the SQL engine using SbsAddNriMonitor
+* Setups the monitoring identity in the SQL engine using SbsAddNriMonitorUser
-* Configure the newrelic authentication (mssql-config.yml)
+* Configure the monitoring authentication (mssql-config.yml)

 To run this immediately after booting use the env configuration: